 The group has been ongoing for several years and is currently in the process of redefining itself.
 Meetings are on occasional Sundays during the service, at 10:30 am on Sundays.

 Please email Faye Mogensen for more information or to find out the date of the upcoming Parent Circle.

 The Depression & Anxiety Support Circle

 A peer support group, membership and all information shared during Depression & Anxiety Support Circle meetings remain strictly confidential.
 Meetings are a mix of structured sharing and informal conversation, to provide a safe space, as well as foster a great deal of warmth and humour wherever it can be found, during our 90 minutes together.
-Members meet the first and third Saturdays of the month, from 10:30 am until 12 noon, in the church Library.

 A burden shared is a burden lightened.
 Whether your struggle is situational or on-going, we extend a heart-felt welcome to anyone who would like to join us.